yashriful/UK-Employment-Data-Tableau/README.md

-📊 UK Employment Data Visualization 🚀
+📊 UK Employment Data Visualisation 🚀

 📌 Overview

-Welcome to my data visualization project on UK Employment Data! 🎉 This project explores employment trends across industries using Tableau to create interactive visual representations.
+Welcome to my data visualisation project on UK Employment Data! 🎉 This project explores employment trends across industries using Tableau to create interactive visual representations.
 Whether you're an economist, data nerd, or just love cool graphs, this project has something for you! 🧐📈

 🗂 Data Source